MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/deep-dives/write-progress-across-multiple-threads.md

 The `$origin` variable stores a nested hashtable with each key being one of the mock process id's.
 Then, it is used to hydrate the synchronized hashtable stored in the `$sync` variable.
-The `$sync` variable is responsible for reporting the progress back to the parent process, PowerShell, which displays the progress.
+The `$sync` variable is responsible for reporting the progress back to the parent runspace, which displays the progress.

 ### Running the processes